Biosphere Reserves Institute

 LEARN MORE

-MoPA - Monitoring for protected areas
+MoPA - Monitoring for Protected Areas

 The project develops methods for recording and evaluating biodiversity in protected areas and analysing socio-economic influences.
 HNEE is researching how visitors perceive nature experience offers and understand the conservation concepts conveyed in order to improve monitoring procedures.